SetVenue Property Owner Agreement

 You will not refuse to accept, or impose different terms on, any Guest based on race, color, ancestry, national origin, citizenship, primary language, immigration status, religion, sex, gender, gender identity, gender expression, sexual orientation, marital status, medical condition, military or veteran status, age, source of income, genetic information, or disability.
 You will provide reasonable accommodations to Guests with disabilities and will not impose surcharges for service animals or accessibility-related requests (Cal.
 Civ.
 Code § 54.2).

 Pattern review.
-SetVenue may, at its discretion, analyze aggregate decline-rate patterns and may take enforcement action — including Listing removal, Account suspension, or referral to civil-rights enforcement authorities (HUD, CA DFEH/CRD, NY DHR, IL DHR, or analogous) — where patterns indicate unlawful discrimination.
+SetVenue may, at its discretion, analyze aggregate decline-rate patterns and may take enforcement action — including Listing removal, Account suspension, or referral to civil-rights enforcement authorities (HUD, the California Civil Rights Department (CRD, formerly DFEH), or any other competent civil-rights authority in a jurisdiction where the Host acts) — where patterns indicate unlawful discrimination.
 SetVenue does not certify any Host's decline pattern as lawful.

 4.4 House Rules, COI Requirements, and Mandatory Recording Disclosure